michar71/DMX_CTRL/README.md

 Here is another description how to fix it in STM32CubeIDE for openOCD debugging: https://community.st.com/s/question/0D50X0000BTd7Zi/how-to-deal-wirh-could-not-verify-st-device-

-Update: Not all make fake chips have 128 kB, some only have 64 kB.
+Update: Not all fake chips have 128 kB, some only have 64 kB.
 At that point the FW can not write the configruation to page 127...
+This will causee a Hardware Fault.
 Change the EEPROM page in eeprom.h from 127 to 63 and modifiy the .id file to reflect the smaller FLASH size.
 (Less effects will obviously fit in there....)
+I should probably figure out a way to detect flashsize automatically.....

 ## Serial Shell
 [List of Serial Shell Commands](SHELL_COMMANDS.md)